fmadio/pcap_merge/README.md

 ![Alt text](http://fmad.io/analytics/logo_capmerge.png "fmadio flow analyzer logo")

 pcap_merge is a high performance PCAP merging utiltity based on `mmap`, that merges the input PCAPs in time order outputing a nanosecond PCAP.
 What makes this different from wireshark mergecap is its performance.
-You can merge 200GBs worth of pcaps in 10 minutes or less, bound by the raw DiskIO bandwidth.
+You can merge 100GB worth of pcaps in 5 minutes or less, bound entirely by raw DiskIO bandwidth.

 ###Options